Fody/Scalpel/README.md

  * Removes all types containing a field from `Machine.Specifications` or `Machine.Specifications.Clr4`
  * Removes the Machine.Specifications.Clr4 and Machine.Specifications references.
+ * Removes all types that implement `ISupplementSpecificationResults`, `IAssemblyContext` or `ICleanupAfterEveryContextInAssembly`.

 ### RhinoMocks